• Skip to primary navigation

 Jump to Recipe Print Recipe

-A packet of silken tofu, cocoa powder, maple syrup (or your preferred syrup) vanilla extract, and a few tablespoons of water.
-And a means to blend all the yumminess together.
+Vegan Chocolate Pudding or Chocolate Mousse is a super quick and easy plant-based dessert.
+Each spoonful is full of plant-based goodness and packed with chocolatey deliciousness.All you need is four ingredients- a packet of silken tofu, cocoa powder, maple syrup (or your preferred syrup) vanilla extract, and a few tablespoons of water.
+And a means to blend all the deliciousness together.
 That's it.
+If you love those little pots of Alpro Chocolate Dairy Free Soya Desserts then you will love this home-made copy-cat version!

 3 chocolate puddings in little expresso mugs with shortbread biscuits and strawberries, on a grey rectangular plate.

-I usually prepare this pudding at least once a week as it satisfies a sweet craving without feeling like I'm missing out.
+My family enjoy this pudding at least every few weeks as it satisfies a sweet craving, but minus any added sugar, and without feeling like we are missing out!

-At just 134 calories a serving this vegan chocolate pudding has less fat, sugar, and calories than a traditional chocolate pudding prepared with dairy and eggs.
-But retains all off the scrumptious, deliciousness texture and flavour of a rich dark chocolate pudding.
+At just an estimated 134 calories a serving this dairy-free chocolate pudding has less fat, sugar, and calories than a traditional chocolate pudding or chocolate mousse that has been prepared with dairy and eggs.
+However, our soya chocolate pudding is amazingly rich but light, velvety and smooth.

 close up of chocolate pudding in grey expresso mug with shortbread biscuit on top and strawberry, black background and grey plate.